-Name of Country of Type of shares Number of 2020 & 2019 2020 & 2019 Name of company Country of incorporation held shares held % Holding Amount USD GMR Upper Karnali Hydropower Limited ('GUKHL') Nepal Ordinary 1,095,000 73 145,402
+Name of company Country of incorporation Type of shares held Number of shares held 2021 & 2020 % Holding 2021 & 2020 Amount USD GMR Upper Karnali Hydropower Limited ('GUKHL') Nepal Ordinary 1,095,000 73 145,402

 The investee company is engaged in the development of a 900 MW Upper Karnali Hydropower project in Nepal for sale of power to buyers in Bangladesh, India and Nepal.
 The power generated by the project would be exported through a cross border transmission system.
 In this regard, an MoU has been signed with Bangladesh Power Development Board ('BPDB'), Govt. of Bangladesh on in April 2018 for a minimum of 500 MW power.
 Negotiations and discussions for signing of the Power Purchase Agreements ('PPA') are in very advanced stage and expected to be concluded soon.
 Additionally, some of the Indian states have also shown strong interest in procuring power from the project.
 Further, a Deed of Agreement for taking possession of the Forest Land admeasuring 252 Ha has been executed.
 The acquisition of private land is also progressing well.
-As at 31 December 2020, the equity value of GUKHL in the valuation report is INR 1,136.1 million considering a discount rate of 18%.
-Following an impairment assessment taking into consideration the share application monies of the Company held in GUKHL, the carrying value of the investment is less that its recoverable amount.
+As at 31 December 2021, the equity value of GUKHL in the valuation report is INR 1,623.2 million considering a discount rate of 17.8%.
+Following an impairment assessment taking into consideration the share application monies of the Company held in GUKHL, the carrying value of the investment is more that its recoverable amount.